 Instructions

-- Boil the water: Bring a large pot of salted water to boil.
-Meanwhile, make the pesto.
+- Boil the water: Bring a large pot of salted water to a boil.
+Meanwhile, make the lemon pesto if you haven't already.

-- Cook the pasta: Add the pasta to the boiling water, and cook until al dente.
-Reserve ¾ cup of pasta water.8 ounces dried pasta
+- Cook the pasta: Add 8 ounces dried pasta to the boiling water, and cook until al dente.
+Reserve ¾ cup of pasta water.

-- Transfer the hot pasta to a large serving bowl.
+- Toss: Transfer the hot pasta to a large serving bowl.
 Toss with about ⅓ of the pesto to start.
 Taste, and adjust seasoning as needed (salt, black pepper, etc.) If desired, you can add more of the pesto.
-After tossing, the sauce should cling nicely to the pasta.
-If it feels too dry, you can use a bit of pasta water to thin the sauce out.
+Add pasta water 1 – 2 tablespoons at a time until the sauce coats the noodles.
+You may not need all of the pasta water.

-- Serve: Divide pasta amongst serving bowls and top with more olive oil and cheese, if desired.
-Enjoy!45 ml extra-virgin olive oil, 67 grams parmigiano-reggiano cheese
+- Serve: Divide pasta among serving bowls and top with more olive oil and cheese, if desired.
+Enjoy!

 Video